Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Network-Security.md

 ![TLS-Comparison](Images/TLS-Comparison.png)

-We need to ensure that proper end user communication and updated business internet privacy policies are in place when TLS decryption is used for transparency on the increased visibility of end user traffic.
+We need to ensure that proper end user communication and updated internet privacy policies are in place when TLS decryption is used for transparency on the increased visibility of end user traffic.

 I will demonstrate TLS decryption using the EICAR test file which is a marked malicious file in most if not all AV databases.
 We will test what happens when this is downloaded with and without TLS Decryption.